deziii-kulla/ai-image-detector/README.md

 This is a machine learning project I built in Jupyter Notebook to learn how image classification works with convolutional neural networks.

-The goal of the model is to classify an image as either **real** or **AI-generated**.
+The goal of the model is to classify an image as either **real** or **AI generated**.
 I trained it using the CIFAKE dataset and used TensorFlow/Keras to build the CNN.

 ## Dataset

-I used the CIFAKE dataset, which contains real images and AI-generated images.
+I used the CIFAKE dataset, which contains real images and AI generated images.

 The dataset is divided into: